Heathrow Terminal 4: Road links

 Terminal 4 is accessed from Junction 14 of the M25 motorway via the A3113 and then the Southern Perimeter Road.
 It is also accessible from Central London via the M4, exiting at Junction 3.
-There is a short stay car park directly opposite the terminal and a long stay car park on the other side of the twin rivers.
+There was a short stay car park directly opposite the terminal which closed in June 2026 for redevelopment and upgrade passengers are now encouraged to park in the long stay car park on the other side of the twin rivers and take the shuttle bus to Terminal 4.

 Rail links

 Terminal 4 is served by the London Underground's Piccadilly line trains at Heathrow Terminal 4 tube station and by Elizabeth line trains at Heathrow Terminal 4 railway station.
 All trains between the Heathrow terminals are free.

 The Piccadilly line has up to six trains per hour (about every 10 minutes) in the direction of Cockfosters via central London.
 Trains to central London run via Heathrow Terminals 2 & 3 tube station.
 They may wait at Heathrow Terminal 4 for up to eight minutes.
 Although the journey takes longer, fares are much cheaper than on the Elizabeth Line and Heathrow Express services.